jduckles/git-collaboration/countries/Georgia.md

 ##Georgia
-## The population of Georgia is 3.73 million (2015 estimate)
+## The population of Georgia
+3.73 million (2015 estimate)

-## The capital (and largest city) is Tbilis.
+## The capital
+(and largest city) is Tbilis.

-## The official language is Georgian, spoken by 71% of the population.
+## The official language
+Georgian, spoken by 71% of the population.

+## Interesting trivia
-## Georgia was occuppied by Soviet Russia in 1921.
+Georgia was occuppied by Soviet Russia in 1921.
 It won independence in 1991.